C-metric in a (nut)shell: C-metric in a shell

 \subsection{$\mc{A}\to0$ limit}

 All three classes of metric functions listed in~\autoref{table:: Classes Polar} reduce to the solution~\eqref{eqn:: btz metric} in the limit $\mc{A}\to0$ with the identifications $\pm m^2/\alpha^2=M$, $(\sigma,r,\phi)=(t,\alpha r_+,\theta/\alpha)$, where the plus sign corresponds to Class I and the minus sign corresponds to Class II and III.
-In this section, we make some observations about the behaviour of the shell in this limit.
+In this Section, we make some observations about the behaviour of the shell in this limit.

 The metric function $f(r)$ reads where $+m^2$ denotes the Class I solution and $-m^2$ denotes the Class II and III solutions.
 In all classes, we have $\Omega(r,\phi)\to1$ as $\mc{A}\to0$.
-The shell radial and angular coordinates reduce to We note that the shell is circularly symmetric and that $\Theta_M(\phi)$ is $2\pi$ periodic when $R_M=r_0$.
+The shell radial and angular coordinates, {imposed by the first junction condition}, reduce to We note that the shell is circularly symmetric and that $\Theta_M(\phi)$ is $2\pi$ periodic when $R_M=r_0$.

 The minimum value of the exterior mass parameter is given by

 and as $M\to\Mmin$, we have $R_M\to0$.
 This is in contrast to the case when $\mc{A}\neq0$, in which case $M\to\Mmin$ does not imply $R_M(\phi)\to0$.